skdelphix/maskdocs/docs/Securing_Sensitive_Data/Configuring_Your_Own_Algorithms.md

     If you need additional value fields, click **Add**.

+10. To override the behavior of the segment mapping algorithm when it encounters data values in an unexpected format, you can change the selection under **If Nonconforming data is encountered**.
+    By default, the segment mapping algorithm will **Use global setting** as specified on the **Algorithm Settings** page.
+Selecting **Mark job as Failed** will instruct the segment mapping algorithm to throw an exception that will result in the job failing.
+Selecting **Mark job as Succeeded** will instruct the segment mapping algorithm to ignore the nonconforming data and not throw an exception.
+    Note that **Mark job as Succeeded** will result in the nonconforming data not being masked should the job succeed, but the **Monitor** page will display a warning that can be used to report the nonconforming data events.

-10. When you are finished, click **Save**.
+11. When you are finished, click **Save**.

-11. Before you can use the algorithm in a profiling job, you must add it to a domain.
+12. Before you can use the algorithm in a profiling job, you must add it to a domain.
 If you are not using the Masking Engine Profiler to create your inventory, you do not need to associate the algorithm with a domain.